Academy of Medical Royal Colleges: support for doctors - A listing of organisations, services and websites which can offer help

 Sick Doctors Trust - A proactive service for actively addicted doctors that is structured to provide an early intervention programme.
 The trust facilitates treatment in appropriate centres, arranges funding for inpatient treatment and provides advocacy and representation when required.
 A charitable trust controlled by a board of trustees and staffed by doctors in recovery.

-Samaritans - supporting anyone through branches across the UK and Republic of Ireland
+Samaritans - This charity supports anyone, with branches across the UK and Republic of Ireland.